 So SCOM here comes to the rescue (da-de-daaah!)

 As the integration between Azure and SCOM is maturing and developing with every new Update Rollup, Revision and Management Pack released.
 We are now able to hook into Azure Application Insights, and put a SCOM wrapper around it and simplify the security concerns by only exposing the SCOM infrastructure to Azure.

 Using this hybrid approach of Application Insights and SCOM APM Monitoring allows the resolution of the problem to be expedited faster as we can identify what, when and why something is failing by giving accurate, up-to-date analysis of the application’s health from the code executed to the CPU usage on the various supporting servers.

-I will be talking around these topics in the forthcoming webinar on Friday 19th January at 2.30pm, where I will be looking at APM monitoring methods using the SCOM and Azure Application Insights native functionalities.
-I will then be combining them to see the benefit from this approach.
-Hybrid rocks 🙂
+I talked around these topics in my webinar where I looked at APM monitoring methods using SCOM and Azure Application Insights native functionalities.
+I then combined them to see the benefit from this approach.

 Hybrid rocks 🙂